Falun Gong: 1992–1996

 From 1992 to 1994, Li did charge fees for the seminars he was giving across China, though the fees were considerably lower than those of competing qigong practices, and the local qigong associations received a substantial share.
 Li justified the fees as being necessary to cover travel costs and other expenses, and on some occasions, he donated the money earned to charitable causes.
 In 1994, Li ceased charging fees altogether, thereafter stipulating that Falun Gong must always be taught for free, and its teachings made available without charge (including online).
 Although some observers believe Li continued to earn substantial income through the sale of Falun Gong books, others dispute this, asserting that most Falun Gong books in circulation were bootleg copies.

 With the publication of the books Falun Gong and Zhuan Falun, Li made his teachings more widely accessible.
 Zhuan Falun, published in January 1995 at an unveiling ceremony held in the auditorium of the Ministry of Public Security, became a best-seller in China.

 In 1995, Chinese authorities began looking to Falun Gong to solidify its organizational structure and ties to the party-state.
 Li was approached by the Chinese National Sports Committee, Ministry of Public Health, and China Qigong Science Research Association (CQRS) to jointly establish a Falun Gong association.
 Li declined the offer.
-The same year, the CQRS issued a new regulation mandating that all qigong denominations establish a Communist Party branch.
+The same year, the CQRS issued a new regulation mandating that all qigong denominations establish a Chinese Communist Party branch.
 Li again refused.

 Tensions continued to mount between Li and the CQRS in 1996.
 In the face of Falun Gong's rise in popularity—a large part of which was attributed to its low cost—competing qigong masters accused Li of undercutting them.
 According to Schechter, the qigong society under which Li and other qigong masters belonged asked Li to hike his tuition, but Li emphasized the need for the teachings to be free of charge.